tlantermarketing/tbb-hugo/site/content/post/here’s-the-deal-with-single-origin-coffee-why-how-to-enjoy-it.md

 title: Here’s The Deal With Single-Origin Coffee (Why & How To Enjoy It)
 slug: why-single-origin-coffee
 date: 2020-12-06T23:47:04.412Z
-description: Single-origin coffee isn't magical, but it's an interesting world and a lot of fun to explore.
-But what exactly is it, and who cares anyhow?
-image: img/coffee-cupping.jpg
----
+description: >-
   The specialty coffee world is all about single-origin beans.

   Well, perhaps not *all*, but suffice to say that specific and far-flung origins are core to “third-wave” coffee culture.

   Some folks even make full-on careers of finding and promoting interesting coffee origins to their connoisseur clientele.
 It’s like wine or cigars, just less pretentious.
 Well, usually…

   If you’re not sure what all the fuss is about, or whether it’s worth plunking down the money, then this article will give a starting point.

   **Like its name suggests, single-origin coffee beans all come from the same region, and often the same farm, co-op, or village within that region.
 These places all have very unique characteristics.
 Just like a pinot noir from Champagne versus the Loire (both in France) will taste different, *arabica* coffees from Java versus Sumatra (both in Indonesia) also taste different.
 Single origins aren’t inherently better, but many of the best roasters prefer to source from single origins.**

   To be fair, it’s a pretty deep topic.
 We’re barely going to scratch the surface.

   And if you’re keen to explore, then read through to the end.
 I’ll share how I prefer to get new ones on my doorstep.

   But first, here is some background on single-origin coffee.
+image: img/coffee-cupping.jpg
+---
 ## Coffee Has *Terroir*, Like Wine

 If you’re into wine at all, then you’re probably familiar with the idea of *terroir*.